dn-ds/HouseClassifier/README.md

     - As a first attempt, a basic convolutional neural network is built and trained.
 Since the training dataset is rather small, the model includes a data augmentation layer.
-Unsurprisingly, the model does not perform well, achieving an accuracy score of 0.33
+Unsurprisingly, the model does not perform well, achieving an accuracy score of only 0.33
     - A better model is built using the technique of *Transfer Learning*.
 A pretrained
 [Xception](http://www.tensorflow.org/api_docs/python/tf/keras/applications/Xception)